With You, Our Love Will Make It Through

 With You, Our Love Will Make It Through (キミと越えて恋になる, Kimi to Koete Koi ni Naru) is a Japanese manga series written and illustrated by Chihiro Yuzuki.
 It began serialization on Shueisha's Manga Mee service in May 2021.
-An anime television series adaptation produced by Millepensee premiered in October 2025.
+An anime television series adaptation produced by Millepensee aired from October to December 2025.

 Plot

 The story is set in a world where humans and beastfolk coexist amidst societal prejudices.
-High school student Mari's life takes an unexpected turn when she encounters Tsunagu, a beastfolk student who transfers into her class.
-Initially apprehensive, Mari soon discovers Tsunagu's gentle and steadfast nature, leading to a deepening bond that challenges societal norms and her own perceptions.
+High school student Mari's ordinary life takes an unexpected turn when she encounters Tsunagu, a beastfolk student who transfers into her class.
+Initially apprehensive, Mari soon discovers Tsunagu's gentle and steadfast nature as well as being drawn to his furry body while Tsunagu is drawn to Mari through her kindness and smell, leading to a deepening bond that challenges societal norms and Mari's own perceptions.